Nuttipong/react-redux-es6/README.md

 yarn install
 ```
 ```

-Now run `yarn start` from the terminal to launch the app:
+run `yarn start` from the terminal to launch the app run `yarn test` from the terminal to launch the test
 ```